Outdoor Skills

 OFFICIAL WILDERNESS FIRST AID GUIDE

 Wayne Merry for St. John Ambulance.
 Designed for wilderness campers, hunters, Northern residents and workers.
-Provides first aid instruction to deal with illness and emergencies effectively and confidently.
-Includes cold exposure, bites and stings, broken bones, burns, bear attacks, and more.
+An authoritative guide that provides first aid instruction to deal with illness and emergencies effectively and confidently.
+Coverage includes cold exposure, bites and stings, broken bones, burns, bear attacks, and more.
 5-1/4 x 8-1/2, 408p, illustrations, 1994.

 O2500 paperback ..........US $19.99 CAN $19.99